Marco Materazzi: Style of play

 An aggressive, physical, and hard-tackling centre-back, who was also known for his tight marking of opponents, Materazzi was considered to be one of the best defenders of his generation, and was highly regarded by two of the world's most respected coaches, Marcello Lippi and José Mourinho, later becoming close friends with both managers.
 Materazzi was lauded by his managers in particular for being a goal threat as a defender, due to his outstanding aerial ability, which made him dangerous during set pieces.
 His prolific goalscoring allowed him to capture the record for most goals in a Serie A season by a defender, which was broken during the 2000–01 season.
 He was also an accurate set piece and penalty kick taker, with a powerful shot from distance.
 In addition to these attributes, he had solid technical skills and reliable distribution, and was known for frequently playing long balls to the strikers.
-During his time with Internazionale, he developed the nickname Matrix.
+During his time with Inter Milan, he developed the nickname Matrix.

 A controversial and provocative figure in football, he was also known for his very physical and aggressive style of play as a defender, as well as his tight marking and strong, harsh tackling, which led him to receive more than 60 yellow cards and 7 red cards throughout his playing career.
 Due to his temper and his heavy challenges, he has been involved in several altercations with other players during matches, throughout his career which drew him comparisons in the media with retired defender Pasquale Bruno.
 The Times placed Materazzi at number 45 in their list of the 50 hardest footballers in history.

 Personal life

-Marco Materazzi was born in Lecce, where his father, Giuseppe, a professional footballer, was playing for U.S. Lecce.
-Giuseppe was also a former football coach and manager of teams such as Pisa, Lazio, Sporting CP and Tianjin Teda.
+Materazzi was born in Lecce, where his father, Giuseppe, a professional footballer, was playing for US Lecce.
+Giuseppe was also a former football coach and manager of teams such as Pisa, Lazio, Sporting CP and Tianjin TEDA.
 Materazzi's mother died when he was 15 years old.

 His sister, Monia married Maurizio Maestrelli, the son of former manager Tommaso Maestrelli; Maurizio died on 28 November 2011.
 Monia's and Maurizio's son Alessio Maestrelli also became a footballer and made his professional debut in 2022.
 His brother Matteo is a sports agent.
 As stated by his father, Marco grew up a supporter of Lazio.
 In September 2007, he released his autobiography called "Una vita da guerriero" (The Life of a Warrior) published by journalists Andrea Elefante (from Gazzetta dello Sport) and Roberto De Ponti (from Corriere della Sera).

-On 23 June 1997, Materazzi married Daniela, with whom he has three children: Anna, Davide, and Gianmarco.
+On June 23, 1997, Materazzi married Daniela and they have three children: Davide, Gianmarco and Anna.